simoncchu/REPdenovo/README.md

 # REPdenovo
-Please refer to the mannual for more information.
+Please refer to the manual for more information.